Joysticks (film): Production

-Director Graydon Clark decided his next film would be an R-rated teen sex comedy based around video games when he saw a group of teenagers playing arcade games in the lobby during a test screening of his previous film, Wacko (film).
+Director Graydon Clark decided his next film would be an R-rated teen sex comedy based around video games when he saw a group of teenagers playing arcade games in the lobby during a test screening of his previous film, Wacko.
 The original title was Video Madness.
 The production took 13 days.
 Midway Games allowed the film to use the image of Pac-Man just for featuring its games in the film.
 These included Satan's Hollow and the then-unreleased Super Pac-Man used during the film's climactic video game showdown.
 It also showcased a game by Los Angeles company Computer Kinetics Corp. called Stripper, which was a mod of a Shoei game called Streaker.

 Release

-The film was theatrically released on March 4, 1983 in the United States by Jensen Farley Pictures and was the fifth highest grossing in its first week.
+The film was theatrically released on March 4, 1983, in the United States by Jensen Farley Pictures and was the fifth highest grossing in its first week.
 It grossed $3,952,448 in the United States.

 The film was released on VHS and Betamax by Vestron Video.
 Liberation Entertainment released the film on DVD in 2006.
 It was released on Blu-ray by Scorpion in 2013 as a 30th anniversary edition.

+In May 2024, Movie Rewind Collection (MVD) released an all new Blu-Ray of the film.